 The SAS Survival Handbook by John “Lofty” Wiseman is one of the classic survival books.
 The SAS Survival Guide is a small pocket size book with very similar content.
 Written by an expert in the field, these SAS Survival books are very popular with anyone who considers survival skills to be important.
-In this article we review SAS Survival Handbook and SAS Survival Guide to see if they live up to their claim “The Ultimate Guide To Surviving Anywhere”.
+The books claim to be “The Ultimate Guide To Surviving Anywhere”; let’s see if that’s true.

 John “Lofty” Wiseman served in the SAS from 1959 until his retirement in 1985.
 The SAS (Special Air Service) is an elite special forces unit in the British Army.
 Lofty was the youngest person ever to be selected for the SAS when he joined aged 18.
 During his time in the SAS, he learnt and practiced survival skills, becoming a survival instructor to the SAS.
 He also instructs at Trueways Survival School, and has worked as a survival consultant for TV and film.
 Lofty certainly has the experience and expertise to write great survival books!

-What’s The Difference Between SAS Survival Guide and SAS Survival Handbook?
+What’s The Difference Between SAS Survival Guide Vs. SAS Survival Handbook?

 The SAS Survival Handbook is the original version of this book, but has been updated several times to keep its content up to date and relevant.
 This book comes in paperback format with a size of approximately 21×13 centimetres.
 It’s a comfortable size for easy reading, but a little too big for keeping in a backpack for reference.